Skip to main content

 2. No account required - Visitors don’t need a Reactive Resume account to view or download your resume

-4. Views are tracked - Each visit is counted in your resume statistics (see below)
+4. Views are tracked - Visits are counted in your resume statistics (see below)

-When your resume is public, Reactive Resume tracks how many times it has been viewed and downloaded.
-This helps you understand engagement and see if people are actually looking at your resume.
+When your resume is public, Reactive Resume tracks public views.
+This helps you understand whether people are opening the link you shared.

 Where to find statistics

 In the resume builder, open the right sidebar and select Statistics.
-You’ll see:
+You’ll see public view information such as:

 MetricDescription